alexzgu/karaoke_subtitle_dataset/README.md

 <h3>5.
 Run `data_processing/parsed_to_tokens.py`</h3>

-- If you chose the default options, run as-is.

-- Otherwise, the custom input you specify should match the output of the `parse_files()` function in `src/main.rs`.
+- If a custom output was specified in the parsing step, this function's input directory should be that custom output.

 <h3>6.
 Enjoy the final* generated dataset!</h3>
 *further cleaning is left to the user